besmarques/code-snippets/KEYWORD_STYLE.md

 2. it uses only letters and digits
 3. it does not duplicate an existing concept under another spelling
 4. it is the shortest unambiguous name
+5. for package entries, it does not repeat the package name
-5. it matches the naming style already used in the catalog
+6. it matches the naming style already used in the catalog